North Korea–Poland relations

 Poland–North Korean relations (뽈스까공화국-조선민주주의인민공화국관계) are foreign relations between Poland and North Korea.

 Poland is one of the few countries that maintain diplomatic and limited trading (fishing) relations with Democratic People's Republic of Korea.

 North Korea maintains an embassy in Warsaw, and Poland in Pyongyang.
 As of 2020, the North Korean ambassador is Il Choe.

 According to a 2013 BBC World Service Poll, only 5% of Poles view North Korea's influence positively, with 68% expressing a negative view.

 Overview

 Poland recognized the DPRK on 16 October 1948 as the sole legitimate government of the whole Korea, when both countries had Soviet-installed communist regimes.
-From June 1956 until 1993, Poland remained part of the NNSC (Neutral Nations Supervisory Commission) named by the DPRK and Chinese Volunteers to carry out inspections and investigations as part of the armistice agreement.
-When Poland and Czechoslovakia ceased to be communist, the Korean People's Army took over the camps and expelled the Poles and Czechs.
 In 1989, Poland lost its status as a "friend" and its privileged position in contacts with the DPRK.
 Despite the change from communism to capitalism in Poland in 1989 and Poland's establishing relations with South Korea, relations between Poland and DPRK remain at a fair level.

+From June 1956, Poland has been part of the NNSC (Neutral Nations Supervisory Commission) named by the DPRK and Chinese Volunteers to carry out inspections and investigations as part of the armistice agreement.
+After Poland and Czechoslovakia ceased to be communist, the Korean People's Army took over the camps and expelled the Poles and Czechs in 1993; however, Poland continues to send representatives to commission meetings twice a year, which the NNSC regards as legitimizing its position with 75% of the original delegations intact.

+During the Korean War, after North Korea's request, Poland took in and offered education to 1,400 North Korean children and youth, mostly orphans.
+They were housed in Gołotczyzna, Świder, Płakowice, Szklarska Poręba and Bardo.
+350 children returned to North Korea in 1956–1958, and the remainder returned in 1959 by decision of Kim Il Sung.
 Poland also provides North Korea with small grants in farming equipment and medicine.